kmanbxv/isPrime/README.md

 ## Acknowledgement

-I'm pretty sure I used someone else's prime checking function from stackoverflow
+I got the prime checking function from [this](https://stackoverflow.com/a/40603122) stackoverflow post.